AmjadAlthabteh/AmjadAlthabteh/README.md

-Hey, I’m Amjad, I am a student who enjoys C++ , at wayne state university
+Hey, I’m Amjad, I am a student who enjoys C++
 Into graphics programming and all the rendering behind how things actually show up on screen.

 I enjoy building games and interactive worlds — there’s something addictive about making something you can walk around in... and run.